Where are you moving to?

 Short Commutes to Seattle, Bellevue, and JBLM

 Just about all of Tacoma is within 5 minutes driving distance of the 5 Freeway.
 Seattle and Bellevue are both a short 30-45 minute drive from Tacoma city limits, in mild to moderate traffic conditions.
-The commute to Seattle/Bellevue is much easier from Tacoma than Lynwood and especially Everett; as well, Tacoma is a large metropolitan city, whereas Everett is more suburban in nature.
+The commute to Seattle/Bellevue is much easier from Tacoma than Lynwood and especially Everett; as well, Tacoma is a large metropolitan city, whereas Everett is more suburban.

 For those who are service members, Joint Base Lewis McChord is only a 20 minute drive, even in severe traffic conditions.